Adore2113/MarsHSim/docs/notes/crew.md

     ♡ moisture contributions were added later when humidity control was implemented

-    ♡ the crew sleep period was set to 21:30-06:00 LMST to allow approximately eight hours of actual sleep
+    ♡ the crew sleep period was set to 21:30-06:00 LMST to allow ~ eight hours of actual sleep

     ♡ habitat lighting was connected to the sleep schedule by dimming and brightening at those times